plantmodelling/intro-imagej/_slides/imagej_macros_slides.md

 ---

-# ImageJ macro ≈ Java - 2
+# ImageJ macro as Java - 2

 Each line need to finish with an `;`